 BOGO sales are also great for people shopping in pairs.
 In my own retail experience, I can’t even begin to count the number of times a pair would come in, and one would purchase a BOGO item just so both people in the duo could have it.
 Without the BOGO promotion, their buying motivation would not have existed, and we would not have made those sales.

-18. Run Hourly Black Friday Deals
+21. Run Hourly Black Friday Deals

 For stores that see high traffic flow on Black Friday, hourly deals are a great way to get people excited and promote all-day shopping.
 You can also structure this promotion to be on top of your storewide deal.
-So, you might offer 25% off storewide and hourly deals where t-shirts go to 50% off at noon and you get a free pair of socks with your purchases at 1 o’clock.
+So, you might offer 25% off storewide and hourly deals where t-shirts go to 50% off at noon and you get a free pair of socks with your purchases at one o’clock.
 Keeping things interesting and maintaining elements of surprise are great ways to engage shoppers.

 To entice customers to shop outside of peak shopping times, try running your most tempting deals during lower traffic periods.

-20. Offer Surprise Black Friday Savings & Deals
+23. Offer Surprise Black Friday Savings & Deals

 Maintaining the element of surprise is a great way to get people to check out your site on Black Friday.
 Surprise savings, however, do not mean that people don’t know they are coming.
 You should still market your surprise and build excitement for your secret deals like you would any other.
 You also might consider revealing a storewide deal and saving secret discounts for smaller deals on the day of Black Friday.

-21. Give Your VIPs an Exclusive Black Friday Discount
+24. Give Your VIPs an Exclusive Black Friday Discount

 One of my favorite Black Friday strategies is to give special offers to your VIP members.
 As we said before, your loyal customers are your biggest asset, so rewarding them typically pays off and continues to nurture their loyalty.
 Try offering early access, exclusive deals, insider information, or other rewards and prizes that will inspire them to shop.

-22. Multiply Gift-giving Opportunities With Bundle Discounts
+25. Multiply Gift-giving Opportunities with Bundle Discounts

 Another deal that you can try for Black Friday is bundle discounts.
 This is when you offer discounts to people who buy certain combos or quantities of products.
 For example, you might offer three puzzles for $10, when an individual puzzle is $4.
 Bundle deals are a great way to get people to make unplanned purchases, buy more than they planned, and clear out old or excess inventory.

 Market your bundled products as stocking stuffers or gifts.
 This will incentivize people to buy because the purchase will multiply their gift-giving potential and save them money.
+Learn more in our guide to product bundling.

-23. Donate a Percentage of Your Sales to Charity
+26. Donate a Percentage of Your Sales to Charity

 Get in the holiday spirit and donate a percentage of your Black Friday proceeds to charity.
 Not only will this benefit a cause you care about, but it can appeal to shoppers who aren’t reeled in by discounts.
 The holidays are the season of giving, so there is nothing more festive than donations.